Real $K$-Theory for $C^*$-Algebras: Just the Facts: Relating -theory for -Algebras and -theory for Spaces

+This theorem is an immediate consequence of a theorem of R.G.
+Swan\footnote{CS: Swan was on faculty at the U. of Chicago where I studied.
+He was very shy - would time his lectures so that he was standing by the exit door at the end.
+One day in my homological algebra class the instructor, Saunders MacLane, got stuck on a proof.
+The class ended and he told us he would finish the proof next time.
+At the next class MacLane said that, being still stuck, he went for help to the person that everyone in the Department went to when they needed help - to Dick Swan.
+Swan gave him the answer. } that we mentioned previously:

-\begin{Thm} (R. G. Swan \cite{Sw}) Let $X$ be a compact space and let $\FF $ denote either the real or the complex numbers.\footnote{Swan also includes the quaternions.} Then the functor $\Gamma $ induces a natural equivalence
+\begin{Thm} (R. G. Swan \cite{Sw}) Let $X$ be a compact space and let $\FF $ denote either the real or the complex numbers.\footnote{Swan also includes the quaternions.} Then there is a natural isomorphism

-between $Vect^\FF (X)$, isomorphism classes of $\FF$ - vector bundles over $X$, and $\mathcal{P}_\infty (C^\FF (X) )$, projections in matrix rings over $C^\FF (X)$.
+between $\rm{Vect}^\FF (X)$, isomorphism classes of $\FF$ - vector bundles over $X$, and $\mathcal{P}_\infty (C^\FF (X) )$, projections in matrix rings over $C^\FF (X)$.

 \end{Thm}

 Swan's introduction is worth quoting: